doocs/leetcode/solution/0300-0399/0385.Mini Parser/README_EN.md

 The time complexity is $O(n)$, and the space complexity is $O(n)$.
 Where $n$ is the length of the string $s$.

-**Solution 2: Stack**

-We can use a stack to simulate the recursive process.

-We first judge whether the string $s$ is an integer.
-If so, we simply return a `NestedInteger` containing this integer.
-Otherwise, we traverse the string $s$ from left to right.
-For the character $c$ currently traversed:

--   If $c$ is a negative sign, we set the negative sign to `true`;
--   If $c$ is a number, we add the number to the current number $x$, where the initial value of $x$ is $0$;
--   If $c$ is a left parenthesis, we push a new `NestedInteger` onto the stack;
--   If $c$ is a right parenthesis or comma, we judge whether the previous character of the current character is a number.
-If so, we add the current number $x$ to the top `NestedInteger` of the stack according to the negative sign, and then reset the negative sign to `false` and the current number $x$ to $0$.
-If $c$ is a right parenthesis and the size of the current stack is greater than $1$, we pop the top `NestedInteger` of the stack and add it to the top `NestedInteger` of the stack.

-After the traversal is over, return the top `NestedInteger` of the stack.

-The time complexity is $O(n)$, and the space complexity is $O(n)$.
-Where $n$ is the length of the string $s$.

 <!-- tabs:start -->

-### **Python3**

 ```python
 # """